mitre/heimdall2/README.md

 ### Issues and Support

-Please feel free to contact us by **opening an issue** on the issue board, or, at [inspec@mitre.org](mailto:inspec@mitre.org) should you have any suggestions, questions or issues.
-If you have more general questions about the use of our software or other concerns, please contact us at [opensource@mitre.org](mailto:opensource@mitre.org).
+Please feel free to contact us by **opening an issue** on the issue board or at [saf@groups.mitre.org](mailto:saf@groups.mitre.org) should you have any suggestions, questions or issues.
+If you have more general questions about MITRE's open source contributions, please contact us at [opensource@mitre.org](mailto:opensource@mitre.org).